hakavlad/nohang/README.md

 $ while true; do setsid tail /dev/zero; done
 ```

-(although with some settings, nohang can even handle it)
+(although with some settings nohang can even handle it)

 ## Contribution